 If you want to sample the region’s freshest seasonal ingredients in an elegant space, kaiseki is for you.
 While kaiseki dinner is quite expensive (upwards of $100 per person), there are some restaurants that serve kaiseki lunch at a more affordable price.

-While the 11 dishes above should appeal to the most travelers in Japan (dietary restrictions aside), there are a two unique Japanese foods that adventurous folks might like to try.
+While the 12 foods above should appeal to most travelers in Japan (dietary restrictions aside), there are a two unique Japanese foods that adventurous folks might like to try.

 Natto is a fermented soybean dish primarily served at breakfast.
 The flavor is extremely pungent, and many Westerners find its taste and slimy, sticky texture repulsive.
 However, it’s worth trying while in Japan, as it’s rare to find it anywhere else.
 I was definitely not a fan, but that’s just me.